 In summary, the 4 memes are:

-Diversity– Cross-section of races, sexual identity and median income
+Diversity– Cross-section of races, gender identity and median income

-Canopy– trees and setting of Edgewood and, generally, “intown”
+Canopy– Mature trees and setting of Edgewood and surrounding neighborhoods

 A request for examples of surrounding neighborhood marks yielded some rewarding results.
 Use of visual metaphor, optical illusion, or tricks of the eye are a proven way to achieve an attractive look.
 Consider a most distinctive local favorite: the Inman Park logo.
 Note the beauty of the mark, and its dual visual meaning– a butterfly and human profiles in optical illusion.
 The mark has integrity to stand alone as representing a natural setting where friendly people live, yet it works well in combination as a wordmark.